sgoldenlab/simba/docs/labelling_aggression_tutorial.md

 Key shortcuts have been provided on the right side of the window for ease of use.
 `For Video` is only applicable for navigating the video when opened.
 `Key Presses` allows users to jump from frame to frame as well as save frames using the keyboard.
+> Important: If using Ctrl + S to save, do NOT hold down keys to save multiple frames.

 #### Playing Video